Abdelrahman2610/Customer-Segmentation-Using-Unsupervised-Learning/README.md

 - Compare K-Means and DBSCAN for robustness.

 ### Outputs
-- Cluster assignments added to dataset.
+- Cluster assignments added to the dataset.
 - Per-cluster averages computed for insights.
 - Visualizations exported as PNGs.